Summary

 Transport Layer: How MCP Communicates

-The protocol needs a way to move messages between clients and servers.
+The protocol requires a mechanism for transmitting messages between clients and servers.
 MCP supports two transport mechanisms, each suited to different deployment scenarios.

 stdio (Standard I/O) Transport

 The stdio transport is the simplest and most common way to run MCP servers.
-The host application launches the MCP server as a subprocess on the same machine, and they communicate via standard input (stdin) and standard output (stdout).
+The host application launches the MCP server as a subprocess on the same machine, and the two communicate via standard input (stdin) and standard output (stdout).
 Messages are JSON-RPC 2.0 objects, sent as newline-delimited JSON.

-claude_desktop_config.json - Claude Desktop launches the server process (e.g.,
+claude_desktop_config.json. - Claude Desktop launches the server process, for example

-initializerequest over stdin - The server responds with its capabilities (what tools, resources, and prompts it offers)
+initializerequest over stdin. - The server responds with its capabilities, including the tools, resources and prompts it offers.

 - The client sends a

-tools/listrequest to discover available tools - When the model wants to call a tool, the client sends a
+tools/listrequest to discover available tools. - When the model wishes to invoke a tool, the client sends a

-tools/callrequest over stdin - The server executes the tool and sends the result back over stdout
+tools/callrequest over stdin. - The server executes the tool and returns the result over stdout.

-stdio is ideal for local development, personal tools, and single-user scenarios.
-It requires no network configuration, no authentication setup, and no infrastructure.
-You just need the server script on your machine.
+The stdio transport is well suited to local development, personal tools and single-user scenarios.
+It requires no network configuration, no authentication setup and no supporting infrastructure.
+Only the server script on the local machine is required.

 HTTP + Server-Sent Events (SSE) Transport

-This transport enables scenarios that stdio cannot handle:
+This transport enables scenarios that stdio cannot accommodate.

-- Multi-user: Multiple clients can connect to the same server simultaneously
+- Multi-user operation: multiple clients may connect to the same server simultaneously.

-- Monitoring: Standard HTTP logging, metrics, and tracing tools work out of the box
+- Monitoring: standard HTTP logging, metrics and tracing tools function by default.

-- Scalability: The server can be deployed as a containerized service with horizontal scaling
+- Scalability: the server can be deployed as a containerised service with horizontal scaling.

 Transport Comparison